 To the average business owner, it can be mind-boggling to imagine how search engines rank their websites.
 After all, not a lot of people are fully aware of how search engine optimization and SEO management work.

 Before signing up for SEO services, it’s best to know which ranking factors directly affect your webpage.
 This will help you understand how the SEO process works; making it easier to determine how you can proceed on your online marketing strategy.

-Let’s discuss a few of the notable factors that marketing experts tend to focus on.
+Let’s discuss a few of the notable factors that digital marketing experts in the Philippines and the rest of the world tend to focus on.

 Of the 200 or so various ranking factors, content remains to be one of the most significant of all; often cited as making a serious impact on page rankings.

 Content helps drive visitors who are looking for information and it sparks conversations among its readers.